 Sterling Silver and Turquoise

 Paula says - "In my opinion, this vintage necklace shows all the design characteristics and workmanship of being Navajo made.
-But because we are unable to attribute the JW hallmark to a specific artist we can't legally sell it as Native American made - read more."
+But because there is no hallmark that we can attribute to a specific artist we can't legally sell it as Native American made - read more."

 Naja is 3 1/8" x 3 1/8".